Parameter Efficient Mamba Tuning via Projector-targeted Diagonal-centric Linear Transformation: Introduction

 \section{Introduction}

 Recently, Mamba architecture~\cite{gu2023mamba,dao2024transformers,zhu2024vision, liu2024vmamba} has been garnered attention as a promising alternative to the Transformer architecture~\cite{vaswani2017attention}.
-While Transformer models have become the foundational architecture for deep learning across various fields, they suffer from a significant limitation: their inference time increases quadratically with the length of input tokens.
+While Transformers have become the foundational architecture for deep learning across various fields, they suffer from a significant limitation: their inference time increases quadratically with the length of input tokens.
 To overcome this limitation, Mamba architecture introduces a selective mechanism within state-space models (SSMs)~\cite{gu2021efficiently,fu2022hungry} and hardware-aware operations, allowing dynamic and linear computation with respect to input size.

-As an alternative to Transformers, Mamba architecture has become widely used in large models~\cite{gu2023mamba,dao2024transformers,ren2024samba,glorioso2024zamba,lee2024meteor,teng2024dim,fei2024dimba} due to its computational efficiency.
-However, despite this efficiency, large models based on Mamba still face significant computational and memory costs during full fine-tuning.
+As an alternative to Transformers, Mamba architecture has become widely used in large-scale models~\cite{gu2023mamba,dao2024transformers,ren2024samba,glorioso2024zamba,lee2024meteor,teng2024dim,fei2024dimba} due to its computational efficiency.
+However, despite this efficiency, large-scale models based on Mamba still face significant computational and memory costs during full fine-tuning.
 While existing parameter-efficient fine-tuning (PEFT) methods~\cite{chen2022adaptformer,jia2022visual,li2021prefix,zhang2020side,zaken2021bitfit,hu2021lora} are designed primarily for Transformer-based architectures, leaving PEFT methods tailored to Mamba largely unexplored.

 In this work, we first investigate the Mamba architecture to determine the components best suited for PEFT.
-Among the key operations of Mamba architecture—--SSM, 1D-Convolution, Embedding, and Linear Projectors—--one previous study~\cite{halloran2024mamba} has focused on fine-tuning the SSM, assuming it to be critical for downstream task adaptation.
+Among the key operations of the Mamba architecture—--SSM, 1D-Convolution, Embedding, and Linear Projectors—--previous study~\cite{halloran2024mamba} has focused on fine-tuning the SSM, assuming it to be critical for downstream task adaptation.
 However, our findings reveal that the Projectors, rather than the SSM, play a crucial role in adapting knowledge for downstream tasks.
-In contrast, Transformers do not explicitly contain Projectors~\cite{dosovitskiy2020image,touvron2023llama,liu2021swin,vaswani2017attention}.
-Instead, PEFT methods for Transformers typically target the Query, Key, and Value weights within the attention mechanism~\cite{hu2021lora, agiza2024mtlora, liu2024dora, kopiczko2023vera, dettmers2024qlora}, which correspond to the SSM in Mamba architecture.
-Consequently, focusing solely on fine-tuning the Projectors in the Mamba architecture for effective task adaptation is a unique characteristic, identified only through our exploration tailored to Mamba architecture.
+To the best of our knowledge, this is the first study to conduct an in-depth exploration of the Projectors in the Mamba architecture from a transfer learning perspective.